ruanpasta/nextjs-coin-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 API routes can be accessed on [http://localhost:3000/api/coins](http://localhost:3000/api/coins).
 This endpoint can be edited in `pages/api/coins.ts`.

+### 🚀 WORK IN PROGRESS 🚀
+This project is a work in progress, there are still some things left to finish, such as:

+- The Dashboard page
+- Unit tests
+- End-to-end tests
+- etc...